This post was reviewed by our Director of Clinical Excellence and Oversight.

 Coated catheters are used the same way as other types of catheters.
 The catheter is inserted into the bladder, allowing urine to exit the body through tiny openings called eyelets.

-Hydrophilic catheters are used once and thrown away, while Coated Foley catheters remain in the bladder for a longer period of time.
+Intermittent hydrophilic catheters are used once and thrown away, while coated Foley catheters remain in the bladder for a longer period of time.

 Types of Coated Catheters